appex-dev-archive/ci-workflows/README.md

 ## Usage

-Firstly, you need to clone this repository in your actions workflow.
+Firstly, you need to clone this repository in your actions workflow as follows:

 ```yml
 steps: